silasdavis/JekyllDocs/index.md

 ## Build a Operino

 The building blocks of the Operon Cloud are called Operinos.
-An Operion provides a container for a set of services from the Operon Cloud that you need for a particular application To use the Operon Cloud you need at least one Operino, although you can create as many as you need.
+An Operino provides a container for a set of services from the Operon Cloud that you need for a particular application To use the Operon Cloud you need at least one Operino, although you can create as many as you need.

 ## Explore the API